r2dbc/r2dbc-mssql/README.md

 ## Code of Conduct

-This project is governed by the [Spring Code of Conduct](CODE_OF_CONDUCT.adoc).
+This project is governed by the [R2DBC Code of Conduct](https://github.com/r2dbc/.github/blob/main/CODE_OF_CONDUCT.adoc).
 By participating, you are expected to uphold this code of conduct.
-Please report unacceptable behavior to [spring-code-of-conduct@pivotal.io](mailto:spring-code-of-conduct@pivotal.io).
+Please report unacceptable behavior to [info@r2dbc.io](mailto:info@r2dbc.io).

 ## Getting Started